 Resolving Common Errors in Weighted Average Calculations

-When troubleshooting weighted average calculations, I first check for #DIV/0! errors.
+When troubleshooting weighted average calculations, first check for #DIV/0! errors.
 These often occur when the sum of weights is zero.
-To prevent this, I use the IFERROR function to catch and handle these cases gracefully.
+To prevent this, use the IFERROR function to catch and handle these cases gracefully.

 Frequently Asked Questions